marmelab/sg/README.md

  - takeEvery (execute given generator for each matching event)

 ###Adding your own custom effects with createEffect
-You can create your own effect with createEffect
+You can create your own effect with createEffect.
-It take a type, an handler and an optional context.
+It takes a type, an handler and an optional context.
 Type: string with the effect name
-Handler: a function that will be called with the effect parameter and must return a promise or be async.
+Handler: a function that will be called with the effect parameter and must returns a promise or be async.
 Context: the context(this value) with which the handler will be called. (context will have no effect with arrow function) Example of custom effect:
 ```js